ximion/appstream-generator/docs/asgen-config.md

 processGStreamer | Synthesise `type=codec` metadata from available GStreamer packages.
-Requires support in the backend, currently only implemented for Debian. *Default: `ON`* processLocale | Try to extract the software's localization status from Gettext data. *Default: `ON`* screenshotVideos | Permit videos in screenshots and cache them if downloads are permitted. *Default: `ON`* propagateMetainfoArtifacts | Release artifact information is filtered out by default if a package is set for the selected metadata.
-Set this flag to propagate artifact information unconditionally. *Default: `OFF`*
+Requires support in the backend, currently only implemented for Debian. *Default: `ON`* processLocale | Try to extract the software's localization status from Gettext data. *Default: `ON`* screenshotVideos | Permit videos in screenshots and cache them if downloads are permitted. *Default: `ON`* propagateMetaInfoArtifacts | Release artifact information is filtered out by default if a package is set for the selected metadata.
+Set this flag to propagate artifact information unconditionally. *Default: `OFF`* warnNoMetainfo | Make the fact that a metainfo file is missing a deprecation warning. *Default: `ON`*

 ### Configuring icon policies